10TH INTERNATIONAL CONFERENCE ON ADAPTIVE MODELING AND SIMULATION

 Step 2: Create a link to allow accessibility to it.
 (Google drive, Box, Drop Box are accepted).

 Step 3: Login to your personal account on the ADMOS website, the one you created when you registered.
 Click the button “Modify your contribution” in your “My contributions” area.

 Step 4: Copy the link in the “video recorded link” box.

 In addition to the video proceedings, each author is offered to publish either the accepted abstract or an extended abstract/short paper of maximum 8 pages in the SCIPEDIA proceedings.

 The (optional) extended abstract/short paper can be uploaded on the ADMOS website under your personal account.

-The deadline for submitting an extended abstract/short paper is May 7, 2021.
+The deadline for submitting an extended abstract/short paper has been extended to May 13, 2021.
 If no extended abstract /short paper is uploaded by that date, the ACCEPTED short abstract will be published and stored in SCIPEDIA.